mortenskoett/conn-checker/README.md

 ```

 ## CLI
-To work with .csv format.
+To work with .csv format from the command line.

 ```
 Description